SchooiCodes/smt/README.md

 - Various App Installers
 - and many more, all from the command line!

+Note: You may notice that github says that 30% of this is in Python.
+That is not true.
+I wrote about 300 lines to make a Discord nukebot in python.
+It is more like 15%.
+The multitool itself and the tools are mostly written in batch and Powershell.

 Installation

 To install Schooi's Multitool, simply [download the latest release file](https://github.com/SchooiCodes/smt/releases).